Daniel Parolek

 Opticos Design Berkeley, California

-Dan Parolek is an urban strategist, architect, and urban designer who founded Opticos Design in 1998.
+Dan Parolek is an urban strategist and architect who founded Opticos Design in 1998.
 He is nationally recognized for creating the concept of Missing Middle Housing, a movement that has redefined how cities and developers approach placemaking, housing solutions, and zoning reform.
-His expertise has inspired a shift toward human-centered, walkable communities that address today’s most pressing housing and urban challenges.
-Dan’s leadership is sought in communities throughout the nation, propelling him to spearhead projects such as Culdesac Tempe, the largest car-free community in the country, and Prairie Queen, the nation’s first fully Missing Middle Housing neighborhood.
-His public sector work includes transforming dead malls into communities, such as Vallco Town Center in Cupertino, and revitalizing downtown cores in Mesa, AZ, and Davis, CA, using form-based zoning strategies to attract investment and promote sustainable growth.
-As co-founder of the Form-Based Code Institute, Dan has led groundbreaking zoning reform initiatives globally, from neighborhood and city planning to advising on sustainable development in Gabon, Africa.
-His book, Missing Middle Housing: Thinking Big and Building Small to Respond to the Housing Crisis, has been featured in high-profile publications like The New York Times and The Washington Post.
+His book, "Missing Middle Housing: Thinking Big and Building Small is available at the IBS book store.
+He and his work has been featured in high-profile publications like The New York Times and The Washington Post.
+Dan’s leadership is sought by innovative cities and developers across the country, propelling him to spearhead the site planning and architectufe for projects such as Culdesac Tempe, the largest car-free community in the country, and Prairie Queen, the nation’s first fully Missing Middle Housing neighborhood.
+Both are BALA Award winners.
+His public sector work includes transforming dead malls into communities, such as Vallco Town Center in Cupertino, and revitalizing downtown cores in Mesa, AZ, and Davis, CA, using form-based planning zoning strategies to attract investment and promote sustainable growth.
+Prior to founding Opticos, Daniel worked with Robert AM Stern Architects in New York City.
+Daniel has a Bachelor of Architecture from the University of Notre Dame and a Master of Urban Design from the University of California at Berkeley.
+Daniel lvoes international travel, especially to Italy.
+His passion for walkable urban places began while growing up in the small town of Columbus, Nebraska.

 Where you can find Daniel Parolek during IBS: